bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

-Assuming you have the appropriate :strong:`Storage` resource in your Director’s configuration file that references the above Device resource,
+Assuming you have the appropriate :config:option:`Dir/Storage`\  resource in your Director’s configuration file that references the above Device resource,